PapenfussLab/Genomics_nextflow_pipeline/README.md

 - Migrate to more modularised structure (e.g. nf-core style modules) to make it easier to add additional software
 - Use profiles, e.g. for different genomes

+Decitions to make:

+* containers - how to define location, container_dir? specify individual containers?
+* reference data - how to define, just the refdir or individual files

 -----

 # 1. Clone the private repo to WEHI HPC